P.O. Box 7708

 In 2005, Compassion Works for All incorporated as a 501(c)(3) nonprofit that reaches several thousand people in prisons and in the free world, offering practical help, psychological grounding and the comfort of human connection.
 Compassion Works for All offers healing and hope by living and teaching compassion, especially to the disenfranchised and people in prison.

-In early 2018, a grant in the amount of $2,500 was made to Compassion Works for All, Inc to fund one of four 9-week conflict resolution courses in 2017 for a much underserved area.
+In 2017, a grant in the amount of $2,500 was awarded to Compassion Works for All, Inc to fund one of four 9-week conflict resolution courses in 2017 for an underserved area.